What is an Avulsion Fracture

 Treatment varies on the degree of displacement of the avulsed piece of bone treatment options can include:

 - Stiffer more supportive shoes

 - Surgical fixation of the 5th metatarsal.

 It is important that correct treatment implemented to avoid long term complications with an avulsion fracture

-Call The Foot and Ankle Centre for further advice on professional management and treatment options.
+Call The Ankle, Foot and Orthotic Centre in Northcote for further advice on professional management and treatment options.